1ux/toy-CPU/README.md

 # Koopman TOY CPU Interpreter

 This is a CPU interpreter, based on the specification of Phil Koopmans paper: "Microcoded Versus Hard-wired Control".<br>
-For more details, please see in /doc.
+For more details, have a look at /doc.

 ##  Build

-The project can be built using `make`.
+The project can be built by using `make`.

 ## Usage